Aeone

-Aeone Victoria Watson (born 22 April 1959, Liss, Hampshire, England), best known as her mononym Aeone (pronounced ay-own), is a British musician and singer-songwriter, who now lives in Los Angeles, California, United States.
+Aeone Victoria Watson (born 22 April 1959, Liss, Hampshire, England), best known by her mononym Aeone (pronounced ay-own), is a British musician and singer-songwriter, who now lives in Los Angeles, California, United States.
 Her music has been classified as new age, folk or world music.
 She has released four albums, one of which was an internet only release.
 She now works extensively in film and TV and has over 60 movie trailers to her credit.
 Early in her career, as Vikki, she represented the United Kingdom in the Eurovision Song Contest 1985 with the song "Love Is..." which came in fourth place.